cairo-book/cairo-book/src/ch11-09-printing.md

 ```

 Cairo also provides the `write!` and `writeln!` macros to write formatted strings in a formatter.
-Here are some examples:
+Here is a short example using `write!` macro to concatenate multiple strings on the same line and then print the result:

 ```rust
 {{#include ../listings/ch11-advanced-features/no_listing_07_write_macro/src/lib.cairo}}
 ```

-So, you can also implement the `Display` trait for the `Point` struct as follows:
+It is also possible to implement the `Display` trait for the `Point` struct using these macros, as shown here:

 ```rust
 {{#include ../listings/ch11-advanced-features/no_listing_10_display_trait_with_write/src/lib.cairo}}
 ```

+> Printing complex data types this way might not be ideal as it requires additional steps to allow the use of `print!` and `println!` macros.
+If you need to print complexe data types, especially when debugging, use the `Debug` trait described just after instead.

-## Print debug traces
+## Print Debug Traces

-To print some debug data, Cairo provides the derivable trait `Debug`.
-Look at the [Derivable Traits](appendix-03-derivable-traits.md) appendix, for more details.
+Cairo provides the derivable trait `Debug` to print the value of variables when debugging.
+Simply add `:?` within curly brackets `{}` placeholders in a `print!` or `println!` macro string input.

+ This trait is very useful and is implemented by default for basic data types.
+It can also be simply derived on complex data types using the `derive(Debug)` attribute, as long as all types they contain implement it.
+It allows to get rid of manually implementing extra-code to print complex data types values.

+ Note that `assert_xx!` macros used in tests require the provided values to implement the `Debug` trait, as they also print the result in case of assertion failure.

+Please refer to the [Derivable Traits](appendix-03-derivable-traits.md#debug-trait-for-printing-and-debugging) appendix for more detail about the `Debug` trait and its usage for printing value when debugging.